erikyao/erikyao.github.io/_posts/2025-03-14-peg-parsing-expression-grammars.md

 PEG parser 代码可以参考我自己的 [toy_peg_parser](https://github.com/erikyao/toy_peg_parser).

 Another reference implementation is [MyTeenyTinyCompiler/parse.py](https://github.com/erikyao/MyTeenyTinyCompiler/blob/main/parse.py), which is inspired by [Let's make a Teeny Tiny compiler](https://austinhenley.com/blog/teenytinycompiler1.html) by [Austin Z. Henley](https://austinhenley.com/blog.html).

+# 0. Abstract

+The main ideas of PEGs:

+- **Solving Ambiguity: PEGs inherently prevent ambiguity by design**.
+- **Recognition-Based Nature:** While generative grammars define a language by generating its strings, a recognition-based system like PEGs defines a language through rules or predicates that determine whether a given string is part of the language.
+- **Linear-Time Parsing:** A linear-time parser can be built for any PEG.
+- **Unified Language Definition:** PEGs allow for a unified description of both lexical and hierarchical syntax within a single grammar.
+    - This is a fancy way of saying: **PEGs are stylistically similar to CFGs with RE-like features**.
+- **Expressiveness:** PEGs can express all deterministic $LR(k)$ languages and many others, including some non-context-free languages.
+- **Backtracking:** The parsing mechanism for PEGs involves backtracking.

 # 1. The Chomsky Hierarchy is Generative